Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: RESULTS

 \subsection{Post-experiment comprehension test}

-Figure~\ref{fig:Test} presents the results of the post-experiment comprehension test.
-The results indicate that the median test score for the group w/ and w/o trigger cue groups was 12 and 8 points, respectively.
-The Mann–Whitney U test ($U=5.50$, $p=0.003$, RBC $=0.847$, CLES $=0.076$, two-sided) suggests that the test scores of the w/ trigger cue group were significantly higher than those of the w/o trigger cue group.
+The results of the post-experiment comprehension is shown in Fig.~\ref{fig:Test}.
+The results indicate that the median test score for the group \textit{w/ trigger cue \& reason} and \textit{w/o trigger cue} groups was 13 and 8 points, respectively.
+The Mann–Whitney U test ($U=6.000$, $p=0.000$, CLES $=0.060$, two-sided) suggests that the test scores of the \textit{w/ trigger cue \& reason} group were significantly higher than those of the \textit{w/o trigger cue} group.